fatih-keles/30-min-workshops/apex-movies-web-app/readme.md

 [^ back](#steps)

 #### 7.2.
 Chart Runtime (1 min)
+We want to show all records at once and runtime is a good candidate for this.
+We will see a bell shaped normal distribution that should be noticed.
  - Use this sql for series data source
 ```sql
 select runtime, count(*) value